reTHINK-project/scenario-service-implementation/docs/Deliverable_51_update/Fokus_hotel_guest_contributions/ch_3_6_Hotel_Guest_Room_Monitor_and_Control/readme.md

 * automatically creates and publishes SyncObjects representing each room the hyperty was able to gather from the LWM2M Message Node
 * exposes two functions that other hyperties can invoke
  * `getRooms(accessToken)`, returning a list SyncObject URLs a user is allowed to monitor/subscribe to, based on the accessToken provided by the user
- * `action(actionAsJson)`, forwarding actions from another hyperty to the LWM2M Message Node
+ * `makeRequest(actionAsJson)`, forwarding actions from another hyperty to the LWM2M Message Node

 With the provided functionalities, other hyperties can read the current state of rooms, get notified about room state changes, and invoke actions on devices situated in a room.

 #### 3.6.1.4	Main data flows

-In general, the Monitor and actuate communication client will subscribe to the data sensed by a sensor from the room (see figure below).
-Special care has to be taken so that the Hotel LWM2M Message Node is not overloaded with subscriptions from the same user smart phone that is changing the IP, at the same time the notifications have to arrive to the right smart phone so that the data is in sync when connected.
+In general, the Room Monitor and Control Hyperty periodically polls the state of all rooms provided by the Hotel LWM2M Message Node and and serves them as SyncObjects to other hyperties.
+On every poll it detects if a new room has been introduced, or an existing room state has changed.
+By changing the contents of a SyncObject, all hyperties subscribed to that object will get notified of the change.

 ![Room Monitor and Control Hyperty main data flow](room-monitor-and-control-hyperty-data-flow.png)